Our vision for Early Years at Addington is that through play and exploration, our learners will become:

 We use zone charts to document how our pupils function on a day to day basis and focus on the strategies needed to stretch our pupils to work beyond their comfort zones.
 Each child starts the year with a baseline handover chart to support the smooth transition for pupils to their new class.
 This provides a snapshot of how the child’s, likes, dislikes, and challenges they face on a daily basis.
 Each term this is reviewed and is a working document for all pupils in Early Years.
 This supports staff to focus on extending play skills and the range of activities and experiences that the child feels comfortable with.

 Outcomes for the end of Early Years and thinking ahead

 By the end of their time in the Early Years department, the majority of our pupils are ready for the new challenges of the Middle School curriculum.
 These children are now ready for more formal learning opportunities, when appropriate, having developed increased independence, communication and readiness to engage with a variety of activities.

 The Middle School will continue to incorporate elements of the Early Years play-based approach to teaching and learning.
 This is very much dependent on individual needs and strengths.
-Some learners will require further time to explore a sensory-based, pre-formal curriculum, and will follow much more sensory based curriculum rather than the Middle School curriculum.
+Some learners will go on to explore a sensory-based curriculum, tailored to more complex learning needs.